HIROK-JYOTI/employee-management-system-php/README.md

-Here we are going to developer CRUD using php
+Here we are going to developed CRUD using php